tim-hellhake/sonos-adapter/README.md

 # sonos-adapter

-Sonos speaker adapter for the [Mozilla IoT gateway](https://iot.mozilla.org).
+Sonos speaker adapter for the [Mozilla WebThings gateway](https://iot.mozilla.org).

 Bridges the Sonos API to the gateway so it can interact with Sonos speakers.